sundowndev/phoneinfoga/docs/usage.md

 **Numverify** provide standard but useful informations such as number's country code, location, line type and carrier.

-**OVH** is, besides being a web and cloud hosting company, a telecom provider with several VoIP numbers in the Europe.
+**OVH** is, besides being a web and cloud hosting company, a telecom provider with several VoIP numbers in Europe.
 Thanks to their API-key free [REST API](https://api.ovh.com/), we are able to tell if a number is owned by OVH Telecom or not.

 **Google search** uses Google search engine and [Google Dorks](https://en.wikipedia.org/wiki/Google_hacking) to search phone number's footprints everywhere on the web.
 It allows you to search for scam reports, social media profiles, documents and more.